 3.3 Regression and predicted disease severity

 The combined effects of all soil edaphic factors and disease severity were determined further through multiple regression analysis (Table 3).
-It is observed that all soil edaphic factors were jointly correlated by positive means and their relationship are found non-significant.
-The highest regression were obtained in Myrothecium leaf spot i.e., 0.308 to 0.484 which indicates up to 48.4 % contribution of the edaphic factors.
+It was observed that all soil edaphic factors were jointly correlated by positive means and their relationship was found to be non-significant.
+The highest regression was obtained in Myrothecium leaf spot i.e., 0.308 to 0.484 which indicated up to 48.4 % contribution of the edaphic factors.
 Similarly, R values were 0.265 to 0.389 against bacterial leaf spot expressed maximum of 38.9% contribution of all factors.
 Leaf rust of mulberry was found to be less associated with soil edaphic factors (27.8 %).
-Overall, the highest predicted mulberry disease against soil edaphic factors were found of Myrothecium leaf spot in Birbhum (0.484) followed by lowest of Powdery mildew in Murshidabad (0.191).
+Overall, the highest predicted mulberry disease against soil edaphic factors was found f Myrothecium leaf spot in Birbhum (0.484) followed by lowest of Powdery mildew in Murshidabad (0.191).

 Table 3.
 Stepwise multiple regression equations for prediction of mulberry disease severity in Birbhum, Murshidabad and Malda districts of West Bengal.